How To Talk To Someone With Depression: Offering Support By Listening

 Recommend that they talk to an expert

-If your friend or loved one with depression regularly relies on you for support with their condition, it may put you in a sensitive position.
+If your friend or loved one with depression regularly relies on you for support with their condition, you may be in a sensitive position.
 Frequent active listening can be emotionally challenging.
-In addition, although you might attempt to be a positive friend, you’re not an expert in mental and emotional health.
+In addition, although you might attempt to be a positive friend, you’re likely not an expert in mental health conditions.
 Suggesting your friend or loved one meet with an emotional and mental health expert can help them get professional guidance.

 If your friend or loved one with depression regularly relies on you and people like you for support with their condition because they can’t afford mental health experts, they may also benefit from online therapy platforms like BetterHelp.
 Research has shown that online therapy can be as effective as in-person therapy in treating depression, with some studies showing that clients found online interventions more effective.